 - “Mormon” is correctly used in proper names such as Mormon, one of the authors of the Book of Mormon, or when used as an place, such as the waters of Mormon, or adjective in such historical expressions as “Mormon Trail.”

 - The term “Mormonism” should not be used to describe any one denomination’s believes or culture.
 When describing the combination of doctrine, culture and lifestyle unique to multiple Latter Day Saint denominations, the term “Mormonism” is accurate and preferred.
-However, when referring to Latter Day Saints steaming from the Reorganized Church of Jesus Christ of Latter Day Saints, now Community of Christ, and their off shoots, the terms “Mormon” or “Mormonism” should not be used.
+However, when referring to Latter Day Saints steaming from the Reorganized Church of Jesus Christ of Latter Day Saints, now Community of Christ, and their off shoots, the terms “Mormon” or “Mormonism” should not be used, per their preference.

-- When referring to people or organizations that practice polygamy, it should be stated that the Fellowship welcomes all, including polygamists and polyandrists, but does not teach these types of marriages are required for salvation or exaltation.
+- When referring to people or organizations that practice polygamy, it should be stated that the Fellowship welcomes all, including polygamists, but does not teach these types of marriages are required for salvation or exaltation.
 The Fellowship is not affiliated with any polygamous groups.
 We believe that anyone in any type of marriage should be of legal age; consenting adults.
-No one should ever be forced, cohesed, or manipulated into any type of marriage.
+No one should ever be forced, coerced, or manipulated into any type of marriage.
 And, those wishing to enter relationships with multiple parties must have consent from all involved.